Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/README.md

 I have written my learnings and my work of each video of the Modules below:

 # Module 1 video 1: Motivation

 Learnings:

-So from this video, I learned that LangGraph is an open-source orchestration framework which helps to design custom agent workflows using states, nodes and edges for better control and reliability.
+So from this video, I learned that LangGraph is an open-source framework which helps to design custom agent workflows using states, nodes and edges for better control.
 LangGraph is an MIT-licensed open-source library and is free to use.
 LangGraph does not require LangChain but works well with it to build complex and stateful agents.
 I got to learn about the basic LangGraph components- about what the states, nodes and edges do.
 LangChain is for quick model interactions but LangGraph gives deeper control and flexibility.